wrongisthenewright/ebusd-configuration-ariston-bridgenet/README.md

 15) knock on wood/cross your fingers

 Since Bridgenet uses PBSB specific command to read and write the data the configuration as of now is configured only for read operations, albeit with many direct ask instructions.
-Many if not all the data are broadcasted on rebular basis on the bus by the various device connected, It should be possible to get the same values simply sniffing the traffic, ATM I just set polling request for the most useful ones (to me).
+Many if not all the data are broadcasted on regular basis on the bus by the various device connected, It should be possible to get the same values simply sniffing the traffic, ATM I read from broadcasted messages most of the common parameters and set a cron script to read the parameters not broadcasted but interesting to my use case (see read_custom.sh script, it's a quick and dirty solution but it serves my needs).

-To have some metrics correctly shown in Home Assistant you nee to tweak mqtt-hassio.cfg to remove some filter.

-All the working codes are the result of a fantastic job made by some user of the italian forum energeticambiente.it, many thanks Gruppo and friends!

-I've realized just now that some boiler codes came from https://github.com/komw/ariston-bus-bridgenet-ebusd, thank you Komw!

-## Added Writing lines to activate/deactivate specific functions (change operating mode)
+## Added Writing lines to change system parameters

+In the CSV tere are now many lines enabling the writing of system patameters/settings.
+ATM I've added the ones more interesting in my use case, thus permitting to:
+- enable/disable operating modes (Cooling, Heating, DHW, Climatic Thermoregulation)
+- change Z1 Day, Night temp
+- change Z1 climatic thermoregulation parametes (slope, offset, room temp infl., LWTmin, LWTmax)
+- change Hybrid sysytem energy costs (gas/electric)

+The CSV lines for those parameters are now primarily coded for Home Assistant integration via MQTT but with some simple thinkering should be possible to adapt it to other domotic applications.

-these 3 lines allow to change the operating mode of the system, thus activating dhw production, cooling and heating
+Eg. these 3 lines allow to change the operating mode of the system, thus activating dhw production, cooling and heating

 ```
-w,sensys,heating_status_w,Heating Status,,fe,2020,0120,,s,UIN
+w,sensys,heating_status_w,Heating Status,,fe,2020,0120,,s,onoff
-w,sensys,dhw_status_w,Heatig Status,,fe,2020,0220,,s,UIN
+w,sensys,dhw_status_w,Heatig Status,,fe,2020,0220,,s,onoff
-w,sensys,cooling_status_w,Cooling Status,,fe,2020,0f23,,s,UIN
+w,sensys,cooling_status_w,Cooling Status,,fe,2020,0f23,,s,onoff
 ```

-these lines need a bynary argument to set the desired setting 0=off 1=on, so writihng a "1" in the cooling_status_w command activate the cooling mode, all the other settings (temps, cooling mode ect.) must be set in advance.
-These command are useful if you integrate ebusd with MQTT, sending a MQTT command to these topics:
+these need a string argument to set the desired setting "off" or "on", so writing an "on" in the cooling_status_w command activate the cooling mode, all the other settings (temps, cooling logic etc.) must be set in advance.
+You could also change these params integrating ebusd with MQTT and sending a MQTT message to these topics:

 ```
 ebusd/sensys/heating_status_w/set